 We have lost the economy of cooking everything we have on hand.
 Our great grandmothers knew how to do it.
 It’s time we all looked a little closer at how to make the most of every ingredient.

 The aroma of cime di rapa as it cooks may be of turnips but it just tastes like cooked spinach, a very acceptable flavour.
-Traditionally the pasta used with is orecchiette, small ear shapes that catch the sauce.
-I’ve used linguine mixed with grated pecorino cheese, a little crushed garlic and sauteed baby tomatooes.
+Traditionally the pasta used is orecchiette, small ear shapes that catch the sauce.
+I’ve used linguine mixed with grated pecorino cheese, a little crushed garlic and sauteed baby tomatoes.
 Hey presto it is as all Italian dishes should be, absolutely delicious and reminiscent of the colours of the Italian flag.
 Patriotism at the table.

 Of course there are carrot tops to try next stalks, even garlic stalks.
 I wonder if the Italians have a recipe for them as well ?